actionproject-madhav/Amazon-Product-Recommender-Tool/README.md

 # Product Recommendation System with Sentiment Analysis

-This repository contains a Python-based product recommendation system that generates recommendations and uses sentiment analysis on Amazon product reviews and statistical calculations.
-The goal is to provide users with an insightful analysis of products based on real-time data retrieved from Amazon.
+This repository contains a Python-based product recommendation system that uses natural language processing to analyze sentiments in comments and beta distribution to analyze rating scores.

 ## Features

 - **Sentiment Analysis**: Analyzes product reviews using Sentiment Intensity Analysis (VADER)
 - **Statistical Analysis**: Used Beta Distribution to analyze rating scores
-- **Web Scraping**: Extracts review data using Selenium and BeautifulSoup to gather and analyze reviews from Amazon product pages in real time.
+- **Web Scraping**: Extracts review data using Selenium and BeautifulSoup to gather and analyze reviews from Amazon product pages in real-time.
 - **Real-time Recommendations**: Gives a final probability that you'll be satisfied buying the product

 ## Setup Instructions